FREE NZ DELIVERY ON ORDERS OVER $70

 Causes of vitamin D deficiency: what blocks absorption?

-If you are concerned about vitamin D deficiency, here are three factors that can impact the way your body absorbs it:
+If you are concerned about vitamin D deficiency, these three factors can affect how much your body absorbs or activates:

 • Medical Conditions: Disorders affecting the digestive system, such as Crohn's disease, celiac disease, and cystic fibrosis, as well as surgical procedures like gastric bypass surgery or surgeries that remove parts of the stomach or intestines, can limit the body's ability to absorb vitamin D effectively.
 Conditions like liver or kidney disease can also disrupt the conversion of vitamin D to its active form.

-• Diet: A diet low in fat can reduce vitamin D absorption, which is a fat-soluble vitamin.
-Additionally, certain substances, like high levels of phytates (found in grains) or oxalates (found in spinach and some other vegetables), can bind to vitamin D and reduce its absorption
+• Diet: A diet very low in fat can reduce vitamin D absorption because vitamin D is fat-soluble.
+Certain substances, including high levels of phytates in grains or oxalates in spinach and some other vegetables, may also reduce absorption when overall intake is already low.

 What foods are highest in vitamin D?